heisenberg141/Drowsiness-Detection/README.md

 Once the boundary of the eyes are found, we then find the aspect ratio, ie length/height of the eye and if it is below a certain threshold the program triggers an alarm

+## Setup
+*Note: knowledge about linux based operating systems and raspberry pi is assumed.*
+Install OpenCV, Dlib and Numpy on your raspberry pi.
+Download the repository and connect the picamera module if you are using a USB web camera, you need to make a slight change in the code. on the line no. 80, set the usePicamera=False.

+## Run the following commandin the program directory:
+python pi_detect_drowsiness.py --cascade haarcascade_frontalface_default.xml --shape-predictor shape_predictor_68_face_landmarks.dat